jefimh/OutFast/README.md

 ### 🚨 Troubleshooting Guide
 If you have any questions or problems, follow this procedure: <br/>

-1. Look at this week's [posted issues](https://gits-15.sys.kth.se/inda-22/help/issues).
+1. Look at this week's [posted issues](https://gits-15.sys.kth.se/inda-23/help/issues).
 Are other students asking about your problem?
-2. If not, post a question yourself by creating a [New Issue](https://gits-15.sys.kth.se/inda-22/help/issues/new).
+2. If not, post a question yourself by creating a [New Issue](https://gits-15.sys.kth.se/inda-23/help/issues/new).
 Add a descriptive title, beginning with "Task *x*: *summary of problem here*"
 3. Ask a TA in person during the [weekly lab](https://queue.csc.kth.se/Queue/INDA).
 Check your schedule to see when the next lab is.

 We encourage you to discuss with your course friends, but **do not share answers**!

 ### 🏛 Assignment
-In the earlier days of computing, [text based adventure games](https://en.wikipedia.org/wiki/Interactive_fiction) were a popular form of entertainment, and captured the imagination of many budding programmers.
+In the earlier days of computing, [text-based adventure games](https://en.wikipedia.org/wiki/Interactive_fiction) were a popular form of entertainment, and captured the imagination of many budding programmers.
 In the [src](src) folder you can find some code for a very rudimentary game, and you should begin by playing and exploring this game.
 You can play the game by going to the [src](src) folder in your terminal and typing: